bigbluebutton/bigbluebutton/docs/docs/administration/install.md

 Sometimes we get asked "Why are you only supporting Ubuntu 22.04 64-bit?".
 The answer is based on choosing quality over quantity.
 Long ago we concluded that its better for the project to have solid, well-tested, well-documented installation for a specific version of Linux that works really, really well than to try and support many variants of Linux and have none of them work well.

-At the moment, the requirement for docker may preclude running 3.0 within some virtualized environments; however, it ensures libreoffice runs within a restricted sandbox for document conversion.
-We are exploring if we can run libreoffice within systemd (such as systemd-nspawn).
+At the moment, the requirement for docker may preclude running 3.0 within some virtualized environments; however, it ensures LibreOffice runs within a restricted sandbox for document conversion.
+We are exploring if we can run LibreOffice within systemd (such as systemd-nspawn).

 ## Install